wanxiang-blockchain/2023WXH-MatrixAI/README.md

   - Verify that the computing power provider trains as required and generates correct proofs

 ### Web

+ Matrix-UI is a web frontend application designed for users to access and navigate the computing power marketplace, as well as place orders online.
+The UI design of Matrix-UI can be found in this section and includes features such as wallet login and light client capabilities.
+The diagram below illustrates the architectural design.
 <img src="./docs/figUI.svg" />
 - MatrixAI-UI
   - user server list
   - Server status query